 They allow you to keep houseplants in places without windows or lacking in natural light.
 The trick to maintaining these plants lush is knowing which are the best houseplants for artificial light.

 The best plants for artificial light are those that are naturally accustomed to low light conditions.
-Basically, any plant that has ‘bright indirect light’ used to describe its light preferences.
+Basically, any plant that has ‘does well in lower light conditions’ in tis description about light preferences.

 Plants that are already used to low light will have a much easier time adjusting to artificial light.
 Some plants that are particularly sensitive to sunlight might even grow better under artificial light.

 You’ll also want to consider what types of growing lights you might already have on hand.
 Bulbs with red light promote flower and fruit development while blue light encourages leaf growth.

 This means that you can use artificial lights strategically to induce the type of growth you want.

 Artificial grow lights can be purchased online, in garden centers, or at hardware stores.
 You can set them on timers so they run independently.